5.2 Venndir Case Studies

 Findings:

-The first row shows regulated genes without regard to direction.
+The first row of panels shows regulated genes without regard to direction.

-• For Kmt2c_KO (left) and Kmt2d_KO (right), the proportion of shared genes is notably higher than the Seehawer figure.
+- For Kmt2c_KO (left) and Kmt2d_KO (right), the shared genes represent a higher proportion of the Venn diagrams than in Seehawer.

-• The increase in shared genes suggests the increase is due to genes with discordant direction.
+- This increase in shared genes suggests that the increase is caused by discordant changes.

-• There are nearly as many shared genes that agree in direction as genes that disagree in direction.
+- Nearly as many shared genes disagree in direction as those that agree.

 Conclusion: